destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 ## Local testing
 No-one likes to wait for the CI to run tests.
 It is therefore recommended to run tests locally before pushing to the remote repository, and before creating a PR, but no one is enforced to this.
 How you work locally is entirely up to you.

-Here is a list of tests being run in the pipeline, that you can run locally from the root of the repo.
+Here is a list of tests being run in the pipeline, that you can run locally from within a `poetry shell` at the root of the repo.
+If working outside a poetry shell, commands below should be typed as `poetry run [command]`.

 **Black:**
 - `black .`